gcoop-libre/redmine-gitlab-pywebhook/README.txt

 Overview
 ========

-Repository of python webhook to integrante gitlab to Redmine issue tracker.
+Repository of python webhook to integrate gitlab to Redmine issue tracker.

 License
 =======